Finnair: Head office

+Finnair's head office, known as the House of Travel and Transportation (or "HOTT"), is located on the grounds of Helsinki Airport approximately 1 km south of the passenger terminal.
+The office opened in 2013, replacing the previous head office which stood on an adjacent lot.
+The mixed-use building has a total floor area of 70000 sqm across seven floors, including 22400 sqm of office space.

+The previous airport head office had been in use since 1994, then replacing an office located in central Helsinki.
+The last Helsinki head office, designed by architect Aarne Ehojoki, opened in 1972.
+Finnair fully vacated the building in 2013, and in 2016, it was converted into rental storage units.

 Corporate design

 Livery

 The company revealed a new livery in December 2010.
-Major changes include a restyled and larger lettering on the aircraft body, repainting of the engines in white, and a reversal of the color scheme for the tail fin favoring a white background with a blue stylized logo.
+Major changes include a restyled and larger lettering on the aircraft body, repainting of the engines in white, and a reversal of the colour scheme for the tail fin favouring a white background with a blue stylised logo.
 The outline of the globe was also removed from the tail fin.

 Flight attendant uniforms

 The current uniform was designed by Ritva-Liisa Pohjalainen and launched in December 2011.
-Finnair has codes to indicate the rank of crew members: One stripe in the sleeve (or epaulettes in the case of male crew wearing vests) for normal Cabin Crew, two stripes for Senior Cabin Crew (only for outsourced Spanish crew) acting as a Purser, and three stripes for a Purser/Chief Purser.
+Finnair has codes to indicate the rank of crew members: one stripe in the sleeve (or epaulettes in the case of male crew wearing vests) for normal Cabin Crew, two stripes for Senior Cabin Crew (only for outsourced Spanish crew) acting as a Purser, and three stripes for a Purser/Chief Purser.
 Additionally, some female Pursers have a white vertical stripe on their dresses or blouses indicating their years of service.
 Finnair requires its cabin crew to wear gloves during take-off and landing for safety reasons.
 Finnair's previous cabin crew uniform was named the fifth most stylish uniform by the French magazine Bon Voyage.